 Profile The Bank of Punjab (BoP) was established under the BoP Act 1989 (the Act), as a non-scheduled bank and was subsequently converted into a scheduled bank in 1994.
-With its Head Office in Lahore, the bank operates a network of 636 branches at end-Dec20 (end-Dec19: 624 branches).
+With its Head Office in Lahore, the Bank operates a network of 780 branches at end-Sept23 (end-Dec22: 780 branches) and employs 13,047 employees at end-Dec22 (end-Dec21: 11,257).
 The bank's principal activities are to provide commercial and Islamic banking services to individuals and institutional clients.
 BoP entered Islamic Banking Operations in 2013, under the brand name "Taqwa Islamic Banking".
-At end-Dec20, there are 104 (end-Dec19: 100) fully functional online Islamic Banking Branches.
+At end-Sept23, there are 140 (end-Dec22: 140) fully functional online Islamic Banking Branches.

-Ownership The Government of Punjab (GoPb) holds a controlling stake of 57.5% in the bank of Punjab.
-The rest of the shareholding is by local individuals (26.5%) and institutions (~16.0%).
-The sponsor's business acumen is considered good as BoP has been achieving milestones by successfully making the right business decisions.
+Ownership The Government of Punjab (GoPb) holds a controlling stake of 57.5% in the Bank of Punjab.
+The rest of the shareholding is by individuals 30.1% and institutions at 12.4%.
+The ownership structure of the bank is seen as stable as no ownership changes are expected in the future.
+The majority stake will rest with The Government of Punjab.
+Sponsor's business acumen is considered good as BoP has been achieving milestones by successfully making the right business decisions.
+Over the last few years, it has sustained being a profitable institution.
 BoP, being one of the flagship entities under the umbrella of the Government of Punjab, willingness to support the Bank in case the need arise is considered high; also supplemented by access to the capital markets.

-Governance The control of the bank vests with an eight-member Board of Directors comprising five non-executive directors, two independent directors and one executive director.
+Governance The control of the bank vests with an eleven-member Board of Directors comprising six non-executive directors, three independent directors, and two executive directors.
 Six members are representing the Government of Punjab.
-Mr Zafar Masud - President of BoP is an executive director.
+Mr. Zafar Masud - President of BoP is an executive director.
 Members of BoD are also distinguished professionals including seasoned bankers and civil servants.
-The BoD exercises close monitoring of the management's policies and the bank's operations via five sub-committees.
-The external auditors - M/s EY Ford Rhodes, Chartered Accountants have expressed an unqualified opinion on the financial statements of the bank for CY20.
+However, owing to the institutional framework of BoP, the key shareholder can exert influence over the BoD which may potentially compromise its independence.
+BoP, being one of the flagship entities under the umbrella of the Government of Punjab, willingness to support the Bank in case the need arise is considered high; also supplemented by access to the capital markets.
+The Audit Committee comprises four members; Mr. Muhammad Mudassir Amray is the chairman.
+The external auditors - A.F Ferguson & Co.
+Chartered Accountants, have expressed an unqualified opinion on the financial statements of the bank for CY22.